 Treating our Sheep Right

 At Palmpring, we only trust the best source for certified organic wool: Woolgatherer Carding Mill with premium Eco Wool.
-Sheep farmers working for Woolgatherer have to meet GOTS organic certification standards (more on that later) for 3 years before they’re allowed to actually produce organic products for us to use.
+Sheep farmers working for Woolgatherer have to meet GOTS organic certification standards for 3 years before they’re allowed to actually produce organic products for us to use.

-Once the sheep have been sheared, the wool is cleaned with organic soap to remove oils, dirt and grass.
+Once the sheep have been sheared, the wool is cleansed with organic soap to remove oils, dirt, and grass.
 Next, the wool is combed and fluffed to remove any leftover vegetable matter.
 Other companies use harsh bleaches and dyes to make their wool as white as possible.
 They even dip their wool in strong acids to dissolve vegetable matter faster and cheaper, using even more chemicals to restore the curl to their wool fibers.
-Our wool is natural, because our health, safety the environment are more important to us than color.
+Our wool is natural, because our health, safety, and the environment are more important to us than the color of the material.